projective-splitting/coco/readme.txt

 $python run_rare_feature.py -h

-The algorithms are implemented in algorithms.py, including PS1f_bt() - one forward step projective splitting PS2f_bt() - two forward step projective splitting PS1f_bt_comp() - one forward step projective splitting  for composite opt problems.
+The algorithms are implemented in algorithms.py, including PS1f_bt() - one forward step projective splitting with backtracking PS2f_bt() - two forward step projective splitting with backtracking PS1f_bt_comp()     - one forward step projective splitting  for composite problems, i.e. some of the terms in the objective are composed with a
+                     linear operator.
                      For convenience we implemented this in a separate function.
-PS2f_bt_comp() - two forward step projective splitting  for composite opt problems.
+PS2f_bt_comp()     - two forward step projective splitting  for composite problems, i.e. some of the terms in the objective are composed with a
+                     linear operator.
-                 For convenience we implemented this in a separate function. cpBT() - Chambolle-Pock primal dual splitting back tracking variant Tseng_product() - Tseng-pd for_reflect_back() - frb-pd
+                     For convenience we implemented this in a separate function. cpBT()             - Chambolle-Pock primal dual splitting back tracking variant, from the paper:
+                     Malitsky, Y., Pock, T.: A first-order primal-dual algorithm with linesearch.
+SIAM Journal on Optimization 28(1), 411–432 (2018)
+Tseng_product()    - Tseng-pd, from the paper Combettes, P.L., Pesquet, J.C.: Primal-dual splitting algorithm for solving inclusions
+                     with mixtures of composite, Lipschitzian, and parallel-sum type monotone operators.
+                     Set-Valued and variational analysis 20(2), 307–330 (2012)
+for_reflect_back() - frb-pd, from the paper XX

 Additional utilities for group logistic regression are defined in group_lr.py.